GC-DRI/r_data_analysis_2021/03_piping.md

 variable.
 There are a TON of `scale_*` functions, and fortunately a kind soul recently provided a comprehensive and clear [guide to all of them](https://ggplot2tor.com/scales/).
-They even made it easy to choose which function you need, given what you want to change!
+They even made it easy to choose which function you need, given what you want to change\!

 **Exercise 2**
 Make a density plot of the `loudness` variable and color it according to